Steve McKinney: Miami Dolphins

 On May 18, 2008, McKinney was signed by the Miami Dolphins.
 His younger brother, Seth McKinney, was drafted by and played for the Dolphins from 2002 to 2006.
 The team released McKinney on August 18.

 Seattle Seahawks

-McKinney was signed by the Seattle Seahawks on December 5, 2008 after guard Mike Wahle was placed on injured reserve.
+McKinney was signed by the Seattle Seahawks on December 5, 2008, after guard Mike Wahle was placed on injured reserve.

 Other ventures

-McKinney was a minority owner of the Freebirds World Burrito chain from 2003-2007 before the company was sold to a larger conglomerate.
+McKinney was a minority owner of the Freebirds World Burrito chain from 2003 to 2007 before the company was sold to a larger conglomerate.

-McKinney also operated Velocity Sports Performance training centers in the Houston area from 2004-2008.
+McKinney also operated Velocity Sports Performance training centers in the Houston area from 2004 to 2008.
 In 2007 McKinney began his own hunting and whitetail deer breeding operation called McKinney Whitetails, in Marquez, TX near his hometown of Centerville, TX.